 For questions or concerns regarding Title IX and sexual violence, please contact Samantha Thomas, the Title IX Coordinator in IAE.
 To file a complaint of Title IX sexual harassment including sexual assault, please complete the Title IX Sexual Harassment Complaint Form.
+The form can be submitted to IAE at firstname.lastname@example.org or in Perkins Administration Building, Room 204.
 To make a third-party report of Title IX sexual harassment, please complete the Title IX Sexual Harassment Third-Party Report Form.
-Both forms can be submitted to IAE at firstname.lastname@example.org or in Perkins Administration Building, Room 204.